fghazaleh/xml-booster/readme.md

 $ ./test feature
 ~~~

-To run the **Integration** suites, which use the real APIs of Hacker News,
+To run the **Integration** suites, which use the real APIs of Google Drive API,
  this test may take a little bit time to execute.
 ~~~
 $ ./test int